 - Serious and sometimes fatal spleen problems (including spleen rupture) have been reported in patients using pegfilgrastim.
 Notify your doctor immediately if you experience left-sided upper stomach pain and/or shoulder tip pain.

 - Pegfilgrastim may reduce the chance of infection, but it does not prevent all infection.
 Tell your doctor right away if you notice symptoms of infection (eg, fever; chills; sore throat; diarrhea; redness, swelling, or pain around a cut or sore) while you take pegfilgrastim.

 - Some people with sickle cell disease have had times where the sickle cell disease has gotten worse when taking this drug.
 Sometimes, this has been fatal.
 Talk with the doctor.

 - Tell your doctor if you develop a lump, swelling, or bruising at the injection site that does not go away.

-- Lab tests, including blood cell counts, may be performed while you use pegfilgrastim.
+- Lab tests may be performed while you use pegfilgrastim.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

 Possible side effects of pegfilgrastim: